xzYue/odoo/doc/reference/upgrade_api.rst

 ``state``
     the state of your request
 ``issue_stage``
-    the stage of the issue we have create on Odoo main server ``issue``
+    the stage of the issue we have create on Modoo main server ``issue``
-    the id of the issue we have create on Odoo main server ``status_url``
+    the id of the issue we have create on Modoo main server ``status_url``
     the URL to access your database upgrade request html page ``notes_url``